Need highways road safety police: Report

 Union minister for road transport and highways Nitin Gadkari, while inaugurating the first ever National Road Safety Month last month, said that the government aims to halve road accidents and deaths before 2025.

-Gadkari also said India had recorded a significant drop in road accidents and deaths in 2020 compared tot 2019 partly due to the lockdown induced by the Covid-19 pandemic.
+Gadkari also said India had recorded a significant drop in road accidents and deaths in 2020 compared to 2019 partly due to the lockdown induced by the Covid-19 pandemic.

 “A total of 1.5 lakh people died, while more than 4.5 lakh people got injured in road accidents every year, resulting in social-economic losses from accident deaths equivalent to a shocking 3.14% of GDP every year,” Gadkari added.
 He said 70% of road fatalities were in the age group of 18 to 45 years.